dennwc/dom/README.md

 avoid breaking users.
 Use Go dependency management tools to lock a specific version.

+More information about Go's WebAssembly support can be found on [Go's WebAssembly wiki page](https://github.com/golang/go/wiki/WebAssembly).

 **Features:**

 - Better JS API (wrappers for `syscall/js`)